 What happens if I am accepted for admission?

 You are normally enrolled on the programme for three years without required duties or for four years with 25% required duties (teaching work).
 Your employer decides whether there is a need for required duties.

 Admission to the PhD programme is formalized through an admission contract.
 This is sent to you as soon as the admissions decision has been made.
-You sign the contract and send this back to your department/centre, which nominates a supervisor.
-The supervisor and the department then sign the contract.
+You sign the contract and send this back to your department/centre.
 A separate contract is also entered into between the faculty and your external employer.